chahatsagarmain/distributed-web-crawler/README.md

 ## 🔀 Queue Topology & Consistent Hashing

 Standard load balancing (like round-robin) distributes URLs across workers arbitrarily.
-This reduces `robots.txt` cache hit rates, as different workers keep fetching the same domain, forcing them to fetch `robots.txt` repeatedly.
+This affects local cache hit rates but , ensures even crawling of urls due to consistent hashing .

 To address this, we configure RabbitMQ with the **Consistent Hashing Exchange** plugin (`x-consistent-hash`):